Dennis Poore

-Roger Dennistoun "Dennis" Poore (19 August 1916, Paddington, London – 12 February 1987, Kensington) was a British entrepreneur, financier and sometime racing driver.
-He became chairman of NVT during the dying days of the old British motorcycle industry.
+Roger Dennistoun Poore (19 August 1916 – 12 February 1987) was a British racing driver, financier and entrepreneur.
+He became chairman of Norton Villiers Triumph (NVT) during the final years of the old British motorcycle industry.

-Family
+Background and family

-His father, Roger Poore, DSO, was killed in action in World War I on 26 September 1917.
-On 24 March 1949, Dennis Poore married Peta Coast.
+Poore was born in Paddington, London.
+His father, Roger Poore, DSO, was killed in action during the First World War on 26 September 1917.

+On 24 March 1949, Dennis Poore married Peta Farley née Coast.
 They had one daughter, Victoria Borwick MP.

-Motorsport career
+Racing career

 Poore was a keen motor sport participant, and competed in two World Championship Grands Prix in 1952.
 He made his debut in the British Grand Prix on 19 July 1952, where he finished fourth.
 He scored 3 championship points.
 Poore won the British Hill Climb Championship in 1950 driving a 3.8-litre twin-Wade-blown Alfa Romeo.
 He finished second at Shelsley Walsh, first at Prescott, second at Bo'ness, taking the win at Rest and Be Thankful, then second at Bouley Bay and first at Val des Terres, rounding off the season with another win at Prescott.
 After his World Championship Grands Prix, Poore raced sportscars for Aston Martin, winning the Goodwood International Nine Hour race with a DB3S in 1955, co-driven by Peter Walker.

 Poore used his personal wealth to bankroll the founding, in 1950, of the motor racing journal Autosport.